- Master of Public Health in the field of community oriented primary care

 PUBH 6278.
 Public Health Virology.
 3 Credits.

 In-depth understanding of viral pathogenesis by focusing on current research, controversial issues, and public health relevance.
 Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions and therapeutic strategies.

 PUBH 6280.
 Microbiology and Emerging Infectious Diseases Final Project.
 2 Credits.

 Focus on the synthesis and summary of data acquired through epidemiologic and/or public health laboratory research.
-Prerequisites: PUBH 6002, 6003, 6292, 6245; Biosafety training, CITI training, HIPAA training, permission of instructor.
+Prerequisites: PUBH 6002, PUBH 6003, PUBH 6292 and PUBH 6245; and biosafety training, CITI training, HIPAA training and permission of the instructor.

 PUBH 6281.
 Analysis of Complex Surveys Using SAS and Stata.
 1 Credit.

 PUBH 6282.
 Introduction to R Programming for Epidemiology.
 1 Credit.